Soumyadeepta04/Technical-Event-Management/README.md

-# Event Management System 🎉
+# Technical Event Management System

 > A modern event management platform connecting event organizers, service vendors, and customers in one seamless ecosystem.